vikramchennamsetty/vikramchennamsetty.github.io/Executionflow.md

----------3 or 4 pins should publsih for one article 20+ pins should publish in 7 days make sure check avai the itam (should in stock ) pin settings should seo optimised   -----------------------
+---------3 or 4 pins should publsih for one article  day 1 , 2, 4,6 principle
+20+ pins should publish in 7 days make sure check avai the itam (should in stock ) pin settings should seo optimised   -----------------------